Pregnancy Week By Week - Symptoms, Baby Development, And Body Changes

 Here is how your unborn baby will develop in the ninth week, in the second month of your pregnancy:

-• By the ninth week, your unborn baby will develop earlobes.
+• By the 9th week of pregnancy, your unborn baby will develop earlobes.
 Your baby’s eyelids will be completely shut now and will not open anymore till you are in the 27th week of pregnancy.

 • At this stage, your unborn baby’s fingertips will also be a bit bigger as the touch pads will be developing.